 Unique Fermented foods

 We all know that fermented foods are really good for health, especially for digestion.
 Classic fermented staples like kimchi, kombucha, or sauerkraut are about to be joined by a new crop of fermented veggies.
-Wait for tangy, tart versions of cauliflower (which was a part of hipster foods of 2016), beets, carrots, and basically any vegetables that can be fermented.
+Wait for tangy, tart versions of cauliflower (which was a part of hipster foods), beets, carrots, and basically any vegetables that can be fermented.